Dedicated Hypervisor - FAQ

 License will be allocated according to the number of virtual machines that have been started on a particular host more than once during the current month and will be charged.

-If you wish to apply your own licenses, please contact your license supplier.
+If you wish to apply for your own licenses, please contact your license supplier.

 - Is it possible to manipulate the ESXi screen from the ECL control panel after creating the dedicated hypervisor?Dedicated Hypervisor, ECL2.0, vSphere ESXi